ubcxzhang/PICS/README.md

 # PICS
 Probabilistic inference of ChIP-Seq using an empirical Bayes mixture model approach.
+An R package developed for the ananlysis of the Next Generation Sequencing (NGS) data.

 This is R implementation of statitical method proposed in my paper